sideshowbandana/docs/resume.md

 ## Experience ##

+### Server lead | FITBOD | 9/2018-PRESENT ###

+- Responsible for building the team through recruiting, interviewing and training
+- Responsible for migrating legacy ParseServer (NodeJS/MongoDB) to new service oriented architecture
+- Assist founder decisions on people, process and technology based on my previous experience in small companies
+- Implement API for user workout data storage following the jsonapi spec
+- Implement deployment pipeline to allow for continuous deployment of dev, staging, production and features using circleci.
+- Implement authentication service and architecture for handling authenticating users across micro services
+- Manage GCP and AWS infrastructure via terraform and atlantis
+- Implement API for queuing long running jobs
+- Implement migration job to transfer user data from MongoDB to Postgres

 ### Devops | OpsZero | 9/2017-Present ###

 - Assist companies in reducing monthly spend on AWS and GoogleCloud by placing existing software onto kubernetes
 - Convert legacy Java app from using SQL Server to Postgres to increase performance and decrease spend.
 - Deploy customized Jenkins instance for building and deploying multiple projects
 - Assist companies in becoming HIPPA compliant